 The poliovirus can strike at any age, but affects mainly children under five years of age.
 It is passed through person-to-person contact.
 The virus enters the body through the mouth and multiplies in the intestine.
 Initial symptoms are fever, fatigue, headache, vomiting, and stiffness in the neck and pain in the limbs.

 Polio knows no borders and carriers frequently move from one country to another.
 Therefore, the virus can reappear in previously polio free countries.
-In 2007 there were cases of polio in nine African countries, although polio is only endemic in one of them.
+In 2007 there were cases of polio in nine African countries, although polio was only endemic in one of them.

 Polio is only a plane ride away from the United States.